-Legacy Conference began in 2001 in Holland MI home of Samuel Zwemer.
-It exists to mobilize believers to complete the great commissions among Muslims.
-Legacy moved to Dearborn MI when the missionary community suggested that the training be held in their Islamic Arab community.
-Now, Legacy is international.
+Legacy Conference began in 2001 in the Holland, MI, home of Samuel Zwemer.
+It exists to mobilize and equip believers to complete the Great Commission among Muslims.
+Legacy moved to Dearborn, MI, when the missionary community suggested that the training be held in their Islamic Arab community.
+Now, seventeen years later, Legacy is international.

 Today is a Kairos moment.
 Our heavenly Father has orchestrated times and circumstances to complete the inheritance of the nations that He promised the Son.
-That completion must prioritize reaching the two billion Muslims world.
-Muslim people groups have migrated en masse to Europe and North America.
-Hundreds of thousands will be given refugee status and brought into our neighborhoods, cities, businesses and schools.
-As militant Islam has terrorized the world, multitudes of Muslims are increasingly being drawn to Christ.
+This means we are called to reach the two billion Muslims worldwide.
+Muslim people groups have migrated en masse to Europe and North America—and hundreds of thousands already have or are obtaining refugee status.
+They are all around us, in our neighborhoods, cities, businesses and schools.
+And fortunately, as militant Islam has terrorized the world, multitudes of Muslims are increasingly being drawn to Christ.

 Because of the urgent need, opportunity and crisis, we pray that Legacy Conferences will be held at key cities throughout the United States and the world.
 Contact us at firstname.lastname@example.org to mobilize your city for this great ingathering of new believers out of Islam.
 The time is now.